 Unseen Struggles: ADHD in Women from Diverse Backgrounds

-Growing up as a woman from a racially and ethnically diverse background, my academic journey was a maze of challenges that often went unnoticed.
-From primary school through to high school, I struggled with tasks that seemed effortless for others—clumsiness left me with scars from frequent falls, some severe enough to cause unconsciousness, while my illegible handwriting and aversion to essay-writing frustrated me endlessly.
-In my culture, academic success was not just expected; it was demanded.
-My parents enrolled me in weekend tuition and measured me against my high-achieving cousins, leaving no room for failure—only an unrelenting push for excellence.
+Growing up as a woman from a racially and ethnically diverse background, my academic journey felt like navigating a labyrinth with hidden obstacles.
+From primary school to high school, I grappled with challenges that seemed effortless for others.
+Clumsiness left me with scars from frequent falls—some severe enough to knock me unconscious.
+My illegible handwriting and dread of essay-writing fueled endless frustration.
+In my culture, academic success wasn’t just expected; it was non-negotiable.
+My parents enrolled me in weekend tuition and held me to the standard of my high-achieving cousins, leaving no room for failure—only a relentless push for excellence.

-High school amplified these struggles.
-Maths and science lessons saw me daydreaming or resting my head on the desk, feigning illness to escape the pressure.
-Subjects I loved—English, French literature, and German—offered a reprieve, yet the weight of expectations never lifted.
-One teacher’s comment, “You’ve got potential if you’d just try harder,” cut deep and lingered.
-My parents echoed this sentiment, branding me lazy or academically weak, reinforcing my sense of inadequacy.
+High school magnified these difficulties.
+In maths and science classes, I’d daydream or rest my head on the desk, sometimes feigning illness to escape the pressure.
+Subjects I loved—English, French literature, and German—offered a lifeline, yet the weight of expectations never eased.
+A teacher’s remark, “You’ve got potential if you’d just try harder,” stung deeply and echoed my parents’ view that I was lazy or academically weak.
+Their words cemented my sense of inadequacy.

-Teachers rarely noticed my difficulties.
-Their attention gravitated toward students who excelled or met the standard, while those of us floundering were overlooked.
-I narrowly avoided repeating Year 11 and had to retake a maths exam—a stark reminder of how I didn’t fit the mould.
-Cultural norms intensified this isolation; sports or extracurriculars were sidelined in favour of study, and skipping school or tuition became my only rebellion.
-Fear of punishment, including physical discipline, drove me to push harder, even as I felt myself unravelling.
-Socially, I faltered too.
-Friendships were fleeting and shallow.
-This disconnection mirrored my academic struggles, leaving me adrift.
+Teachers rarely noticed my struggles.
+Their focus gravitated toward students who excelled or met the standard, leaving those of us floundering in the shadows.
+I narrowly escaped repeating Year 11 and had to retake a maths exam—a stark reminder that I didn’t fit the mold.
+Cultural norms amplified my isolation; sports and extracurriculars took a backseat to study, and skipping school or tuition became my quiet rebellion.
+Fear of punishment, including physical discipline, drove me to push harder, even as I felt myself unraveling.
+Socially, I struggled too.
+Friendships were fleeting and shallow, mirroring my academic disconnection and leaving me adrift.

-Arriving in Australia for university thrust me into unfamiliar territory.
-After a sheltered upbringing where family dictated my path, managing bills, work, and studies felt overwhelming.
-Routine tasks others mastered easily were hurdles for me.
-I’d arrive late to lectures—sometimes locked out—or skip them entirely if the subject didn’t spark my interest.
-For classes I enjoyed, I made the effort, arriving on time.
-Over time, I adapted by aiming to be 30 minutes early for everything, though the waiting often grated on me, trading one challenge for another.
+Arriving in Australia for university thrust me into uncharted territory.
+After a sheltered upbringing where family charted my path, managing bills, work, and studies overwhelmed me.
+Routine tasks others handled with ease were hurdles.
+I’d arrive late to lectures—sometimes locked out—or skip them entirely if the subject didn’t captivate me.
+For classes I loved, I showed up on time.
+Over time, I adapted by aiming to be 30 minutes early for everything, though the waiting often grated, trading one challenge for another.

-Reflecting on these experiences, a pattern emerges: undiagnosed ADHD.
+Reflecting on my journey, a pattern emerges: undiagnosed ADHD.
 For women, especially from diverse cultural backgrounds, ADHD often slips under the radar.
-Cultural expectations—like the academic rigidity I faced—mask symptoms, while misunderstandings about how ADHD presents in women compound the issue.
-Unlike the stereotypical hyperactivity seen in boys, women’s symptoms—daydreaming, disorganisation, or internalised pressure—blend into the background, unnoticed by educators and families.
+Cultural expectations—like the academic rigor I faced—mask symptoms, while misconceptions about ADHD in women compound the issue.
+Unlike the stereotypical hyperactivity seen in boys, women’s symptoms—daydreaming, disorganization, or internalized pressure—blend into the background, unnoticed by educators and families.

-A holistic approach to diagnosis is essential.
-It must look beyond checklists, weaving in cultural context, personal history, and co-existing conditions.
+A holistic approach to diagnosis is critical.
+It must go beyond checklists, weaving in cultural context, personal history, and co-existing conditions.
 Without this, ADHD in women remains a silent struggle.

-Research underscores why diagnosing ADHD in women is complex.
-Symptoms intertwine with hormonal shifts and mood disorders, muddying the picture.
-A 2023 study (Lundin et al.) found that girls and young women with ADHD face a higher risk of depression when using oral contraceptives compared to peers without ADHD.
+Research highlights why diagnosing ADHD in women is so complex.
+Symptoms intertwine with hormonal shifts and mood disorders, clouding the picture.
+A 2023 study (Lundin et al.) found that girls and young women with ADHD face a higher depression risk when using oral contraceptives compared to peers without ADHD.
 Hormonal phases—puberty, menstrual cycles, postpartum, and menopause—further complicate symptoms.
-For example, menopause heightens depression risk (Freeman, 2010), yet its link to ADHD remains under-explored, as do connections to premenstrual dysphoric disorder (PMDD) and postpartum depression (PPD).
+For instance, menopause heightens depression risk (Freeman, 2010), yet its link to ADHD remains understudied, as do connections to premenstrual dysphoric disorder (PMDD) and postpartum depression (PPD).

-Women with ADHD also experience anxiety and depression more often and more severely than men (Solberg et al., 2018).
-Studies show earlier onset of depression, longer episodes, and elevated suicidality in women with ADHD (Fuller-Thomson et al., 2016).
-Since ADHD symptoms typically predate mood disorders (Kessler et al., 2005), it may amplify risks—like increased depression during pregnancy (Jones et al., 2018).
+Women with ADHD also experience anxiety and depression more frequently and intensely than men (Solberg et al., 2018).
+Studies show earlier depression onset, longer episodes, and elevated suicidality in women with ADHD (Fuller-Thomson et al., 2016).
+Since ADHD symptoms often predate mood disorders (Kessler et al., 2005), it may amplify risks, such as increased depression during pregnancy (Jones et al., 2018).

-Differential diagnosis is critical to untangle these overlaps.
-Anxiety or depression might mimic ADHD, but reviewing childhood behaviour via school reports or family insights can clarify the timeline.
+Differential diagnosis is essential to untangle these overlaps.
+Anxiety or depression might mimic ADHD, but reviewing childhood behavior through school reports or family insights can clarify the timeline.
 This thoroughness ensures accuracy, especially given ADHD’s potential to worsen co-occurring conditions.

 A Universal Struggle, Beyond Culture

-My story, steeped in cultural expectations, resonates beyond my background.
-Women of European descent—or any heritage—may recognise similar threads: quiet battles, missed opportunities for support, and coping strategies like daydreaming.
-ADHD’s subtler presentation in women transcends culture, making awareness and tailored evaluation vital.
+My story, rooted in cultural expectations, resonates beyond my background.
+Women of European descent—or any heritage—may recognize similar threads: quiet battles, missed opportunities for support, and coping mechanisms like daydreaming.
+ADHD’s subtler presentation in women transcends culture, making awareness and tailored evaluation essential.

 Who Assesses ADHD?
 A Collaborative Approach

-In Australia, both psychologists—including those in clinical and educational/developmental specialties—and psychiatrists conduct ADHD assessments, but the best choice often depends on the individual’s needs.
-Psychiatrists, as medical doctors, are well-suited for adults seeking medication as part of their treatment, especially when differential diagnosis involves complex medical or psychiatric conditions (e.g., bipolar disorder or severe mood disorders).
-Psychologists, however, frequently assess adults too, particularly when other neurodevelopmental disorders—like autism or learning difficulties—might be in play, offering detailed psychological testing and non-medical interventions.
+In Australia, both psychologists and psychiatrists conduct ADHD assessments, but the best choice depends on your needs.
+Psychiatrists, as medical doctors, are ideal for adults seeking medication, particularly when differential diagnosis involves complex conditions like bipolar disorder or severe mood disorders.
+Psychologists, especially those in clinical or educational/developmental specialties, also assess adults, offering detailed testing and non-medical interventions, particularly when other neurodevelopmental disorders—like autism or learning difficulties—are suspected.

 Collaboration is key.
-Psychologists and psychiatrists working together ensure timely, thorough care—psychologists providing detailed assessments and therapy, psychiatrists stepping in for medical oversight when needed.
-This partnership cuts through the messiness, delivering support that fits each person’s circumstances.
+Psychologists and psychiatrists working together ensure timely, comprehensive care—psychologists providing detailed assessments and therapy, psychiatrists offering medical oversight when needed.
+Despite long wait times for psychiatrists, psychologists often offer quicker appointments, making them a practical starting point.

 Enjoyed this post?
 Never miss out on future posts by following us!